The Mechanism behind the Information Encoding for Islands: A Holographic Toy Model-- the Karch-Randall Braneworld

 which is a legitimate operator in the entanglement island.
 It deserves to be mentioned that in the dual island model operators outside the entanglement island should also satisfy Equ.~(\ref{eq:braneconstraintsimpl}) and these operators has to commute with the bath Hamiltonian $\hat{H}_{\partial}$ in Equ.~(\ref{eq:redef}).
 Such out of island operators can be easily constructed using the gravitational Wilson lines in the AdS$_{d}$ associated with $\tilde{h}^{(n)}_{ij}$ constructed in the same way as Equ.~(\ref{eq:Vdef}) and these operators are evolved by the ADM Hamiltonian $\hat{H}^{(n)}_{\text{ADM}}$ as the result of the constraint.
 As a check of the consistency condition we proposed in Sec.~\ref{sec:mechanism}, we have for the island operators Equ.~(\ref{eq:KRislando})

-where the $\rho$ integral is finite as normalizable modes decay as $e^{-(d-2)A(\rho)}$ when $\rho\rightarrow\infty$ \cite{Lashkari:2013koa}.\footnote{We only consider $d\geq3$ for which we have graviton in the bulk.} These island operators are similar to those as depicted in Fig.\ref{pic:branethetadress}, i.e. one can think of them as dressed to the bath through the extra dimension to the dual island model in the Karch-Randall braneworld.
+where we ignored term of higher orders in $G_{N}$ and the $\rho$ integral is finite as normalizable modes decay as $e^{-(d-2)A(\rho)}$ when $\rho\rightarrow\infty$ \cite{Lashkari:2013koa}.\footnote{We only consider $d\geq3$ for which we have graviton in the bulk.} These island operators are similar to those as depicted in Fig.\ref{pic:branethetadress}, i.e. one can think of them as dressed to the bath through the extra dimension to the dual island model in the Karch-Randall braneworld.